Sign In / Sign Out

 There is certainly momentum toward a “new” energy economy – electricity derived from solar and wind power, cars that run on batteries rather than gasoline.
 But tales of the “rapid obsolescence” of the oil and gas industry are simply wrong.
 And, in fact, the “traditional” energy players – such as oil and gas companies – will be key to the widespread realization of renewable energy and electric vehicles.

-“While much has been written about how oil and gas firms ought to operate, there is little on how they actually do operate,” say Thunderbird professors Andrew Inkpen, Michael Moffet, and Kannan Ramaswamy.
+“While much has been written about how oil and gas firms ought to operate, there is little on how they actually do operate,” say Thunderbird professors Andrew Inkpen, Michael Moffett, and Kannan Ramaswamy.
 “How do they create strategies, manage multiple stakeholders, and develop complex projects in countries and regions across the globe, within an industry that constantly challenges received wisdom?”

-Inkpen, Moffet, and Ramaswamy answer those questions in a new book, The Global Oil & Gas Industry: Stories from the Field.
+Inkpen, Moffett, and Ramaswamy answer those questions in a new book, The Global Oil & Gas Industry: Stories from the Field.
 “Resulting from our analysis of both successful and unsuccessful business decisions in the industry, we identified four key themes that characterize the current state of the industry and its future prospects.”
 The first: The role of change, innovation, and disruption in the energy industry.

 All four themes will be addressed in depth in the upcoming Thunderbird executive education course, Advanced Management Program for Oil & Gas Industry Executives.
 Held December 4-15 in Glendale, Arizona and taught by Inkpen, Moffet, and Ramaswamy, the course is designed for upper-middle to senior-level leaders facing industry-related globalization challenges.